josemacenteno/CarND-Behavioral-Cloning-P3/README.md

 The overall strategy for deriving a model architecture was to try LeNet and the NVIDIA paper first.
 The NVIDIA architecture was able to complete a lap on its own, without overfitting after 10 epochs of trainning.
 LeNet on the other hand showed erratic behavior and failed after the first bridge in the required track.
 The final submission uses the larger model from the NVIDIA paper, as it proved to have superior performance.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-Training on LeNet set a loss metric of 0.5 as a benchmark on how well the model was being optimized.
+Training on LeNet set a benchmark loss of 0.5.
 After switching to the NVIDIA model I saw loss go down to 0.03 consistently and sometimes up to 0.013.
 The car did not complete laps at that stage though.

-After augmenting the data set I saw various techniques get the train and validation loss metrics down to 0.0098.
+After augmenting the data set I saw the loss go down to 0.0098.
 The secret sauce was simply to augment the data, specially reducing 0 angle instances.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.